Skip to main content ↓

 You want results, and so do your company leaders.
 Whether it’s more clicks, leads, or sales, you have benchmarks that you need to reach.

 Contextual advertising can help your team accomplish those goals.
 That’s because you’re taking a user-focused approach to advertising that goes beyond bids, ad copy, or landing page design.
-Like search engine optimization (SEO), contextual targeting allows you to connect with users at the perfect moment.
+Like SEO services, contextual targeting allows you to connect with users at the perfect moment.

 That’s because SEO helps improve your visibility in search results, as well as revolves around the use of search engines.
 If someone searches, “sweet smelling candles,” on Google, they’ll receive a list of relevant search results, like a compilation of ecommerce sites or a write-up of the best candles by a blog.
 Similarly, with contextual advertising, people receive ads tailored to their current interests and browsing history.